Denchou/tictactoe-client/README.md

 2) Created Game logic until it works.
 3) Create HTML buttons and doohickies until it does it's minimal job.
 4) Create event listeners, handlers until it works.
+5) Used terminal CURL commands to test API
-5) Set up communications to API until it works.
+6) Set up communications to API until it works.
-6) Refactor all my codes and reformat my game logic to match API's requirements.
+7) Refactor all my codes and reformat my game logic to match API's requirements.
 Hit an issue with circular dependencies.
 Ouch.
 Refactored again until it works.
-7) On successful MVP, created new "improvements" branch to add new features.
+8) On successful MVP, created new "improvements" branch to add new features.
 Created various improvements to UI and UX with more detailed responsive messages and mobile friendly design.